sfproductlabs/roo/README.md

 ```

 ## TODO
-* [ ] Add support for Elastic's APM https://www.elastic.co/guide/en/apm/get-started/current/quick-start-overview.html
+* [ ] Add support for Elastic's APM Monitoring Service https://www.elastic.co/guide/en/apm/get-started/current/quick-start-overview.html
-* [ ] Add an option to whitelist hostnames only in the store (this will prevent dodgy requests)
+* [x] Add an option to whitelist hostnames only in the store (this will prevent dodgy requests)
-* [ ] Add a synchronized scheduler so that only one docker manager runs the auto-update script (it currently depends on 1 manager node notifying the slaves indirectly via the kv store)
+* [x] Add a synchronized scheduler so that only one docker manager runs the auto-update script (it currently depends on 1 manager node notifying the slaves indirectly via the kv store)
-* [ ] Memory api checker needs to be cached in hourly, replace kvcache, docker update, add node to hosts during join so if it fails it can be deleted, cache host whitelist
+* [x] Memory api checker needs to be cached in hourly, replace kvcache, docker update, add node to hosts during join so if it fails it can be deleted, cache host whitelist
 * [ ] Downscale swarm cleaner (removing a container should remove the raft address and nodehost, could run a leader process like in dcrontab) @psytron or link with docker connector
 * [ ] Autoscale Docker
 * [ ] Autoscale Physical Infratructure
 * [ ] Move flaoting IPs (Load balance, service down)
 * [ ] SSL in API
-* [ ] HTTP for Proxying (Only SSL Supported atm)
+* [ ] HTTP for Proxying Origin (Only SSL Supported atm)
 * [ ] Auto downgrade
 * [ ] Add end to end encryption of kv-store and distributed raft api and api:6299